Content & Social Media

 Tax implications

-Social commerce can have VAT implications, especially for international sales.
+Social commerce can have VAT implications, especially with international sales.
 Consult a tax advisor for complex situations.

 Case studies: Belgian successes

-Several Belgian companies demonstrate how effective social commerce can be with the right strategy.
+Various Belgian businesses show how effective social commerce can be with the right strategy.

 An Antwerp clothing boutique increased their online sales by 300% through strategic use of Instagram Shopping and influencer partnerships.
 Their secret: authentic content and a strong focus on local micro-influencers.